Artistic director Molly Smith directs the classic musical about a con-man traveling salesman who gets his foot stuck in the door of a librarian.

+The Music Man has choreography by Parker Esse (Arena's Oklahoma!, for which he won the Helen Hayes Award) and music direction by Lawrence Goldberg (conducting 15 musicians).
 The creative team also includes set designer Eugene Lee (Arena's Oklahoma!, Broadway's Wicked and original Sweeney Todd), costume designer Judith Bowden, lighting designer Dawn Chiang, sound designer Timothy M. Thompson, wig designer Anne Nesmith, artistic associate and casting director Dan Pruksarnukul, New York casting director Stuart Howard and Paul Hardt, dramaturg Amrita Ramanan, stage manager Susan R. White and assistant stage manager Jenna Henderson.

 Meredith Willson wrote book, music and lyrics to this original musical, which was inspired in part by his own roots in Iowa.
 The show won the 1958 Tony Award as Best Musical.
 Its score includes such American standards as "Seventy-Six Trombones," "Till There Was You," "Trouble," "My White Knight" and more.
 To learn more about the original Broadway production of The Music Man, visit the Playbill Vault.